Getting Started With DearPyGui for GUI Development

 To see this app in action, type some text into the input and click the Click Me! button.

-DearPyGui comes with powerful plotting capabilities.
-It includes high-performance plots, including lines, bars, scatter, and histograms.
-These plots allow interactive zoom and pan and real-time data updates, making them excellent for scientific visualizations and dashboards.
+DearPyGui comes with powerful plotting capabilities built in.
+It includes high-performance plots such as lines, bars, scatter plots, and histograms.
+These plots allow interactive zoom and pan and real-time data updates, making them excellent for scientific visualizations and data dashboards.

-Here's a quick example of how to create a plot using DearPyGui's plotting widgets:
+Here's an example of how to create a line plot using DearPyGui's plotting widgets:

 python